diogoosorio/blog/content/entries/014_working_at_sapo_the_first_couple_of_months.md

 create_date: 2012-07-15
 description: For the last couple of months I've been working at SAPO.
 These are my first impressions of the company and projects I've been envolved in.
 title: Working at Sapo - The first couple of months
+excerpt: For the last couple of months I've been working at SAPO.
+For those who the name doesn't ring a bell, SAPO is pretty much the biggest "web centered" Portuguese company - it's owned by Portugal Telecom and if you look it up on Alexa you'll probably find SAPO's homepage figuring on the top 5 most visited websites of Portugal (right after Facebook, Google and Youtube).  <p>I've been integrated on the SAPO channels team.
+We basically develop and mantain all those "satellite" websites that are owned by SAPO - from recipes, to gossip, sports, ... you pick a topic and it's very likelly that SAPO owns an website dedicated to the matter.</p>  <p>These are my first impressions of the company and projects I've been envolved in.</p>
 keywords: sapo, working at sapo
 slug: working-at-sapo-the-first-couple-of-months
 ----